GraemeMalcolm/AI-102/instructions/20-form-recognizer.md

     python test-model-with-labels.py
     ```

 4. View the output and notice the prediction confidence scores.
-Notice how the output provides field names like "CompanyPhoneNumber" and "DatedAs" unlike the output from the model trained without labels, which produced an output of field-1, field-2 etc.
+Observe how the output for the model trained **with** labels provides field names like "CompanyPhoneNumber" and "DatedAs" unlike the output from the model trained **without** labels, which produced an output of field-1, field-2 etc.

-### Check in
-Now that you have trained a custom model using Form Recognizer without and with labels, what similarities and differences do you see in the processes?
-You can
+>**Check in**: Now that you have trained a custom model using Form Recognizer _with_ and _without_ labels, what similarities and differences do you see in the processes?

 ## More information